skanev/evans/README.markdown

 * `rake spec cucumber` runs the basic test suite
 * `rake spec:languages:python` runs the tests for the Python language
 * `rake spec:languages` runs the tests for all languages
-* `rake spec spec:languages:cucumber` runs everything
+* `rake spec spec:languages cucumber` runs everything